cozy/cozy-ui/react/Paywall/Readme.md

 A paywall is a modal designed to restrict access to a feature to encourage upgrading.
 There is different variant for each features so the wording can be different to adapt to the context of use.

+On mobile devices, we display "I understand" instead of the action button label for reasons of compatibility with the mobile application store.

 ### Variants